tari-labs/modelling/scenarios/multi_pow_01/reports/Multi-PoW Mining Simulation Approach.md

 (_The code base is available on GitHub at [**tari-labs/modelling/scenarios/multi_pow_01**](https://github.com/tari-labs/modelling/tree/master/scenarios/multi_pow_01)_)

-(_The report must be [**viewed here**](https://demo.codimd.org/s/SksWPUHeD) for correct rendering of the images._)
+(_If not using HedgeDoc, the report must be [**viewed here**](https://demo.hedgedoc.org/Nux3iRE_TXSX2qH2m1KUMw), but, unfortunately lll images were lost due to change over from https://codimd.s3.shivering-isles.com._)

 ## General Approach

 The general approach followed with this simulation is to replace the random mining process with a deterministic process.
 This has been done by establishing a relationship between target difficulty, available hash rate and achieved block time, which will always yield average results with a single calculation.
 Mining behavior that can be investigated with this approach are then based on what will happen in the average scenario.
-Trying to use random number generators to simulate the random mining process in the average scenario, many many iterations must be performed for each measurement, due to the law of large numbers, as explained in [this reports](https://tlu.tarilabs.com/network-analysis/probabilistic-attack/building_blocks.html#monte-carlo-simulations).
+Trying to use random number generators to simulate the random mining process in the average scenario, many many iterations must be performed for each measurement, due to the law of large numbers.

 ## Block Time Estimate